 6. Set lighting and sun orientation

-Once you’ve nailed down the interior and exterior design, you’ll want to set the lighting and sun position.
+Once you’ve completed the interior and exterior design, you’ll want to set the lighting and sun position.

 Click “HD Visual” from the top menu, then select an environment from the menu on the right.
 There, you can set the parameters for interior and outdoor lighting/sun.